 Although they’re generally available year-round, peak season for spaghetti squash begins in early fall and runs throughout the winter.

 When shopping, look for squash that are firm and smooth, uniformly yellow and free from soft spots.

 Whole spaghetti squash can be stored in a cool, dry place for up to 2 weeks after purchase.

-Remove from the oven and use a fork to rake the strands of flesh out of the skin and into a bowl.
-Toss with olive oil or butter, salt and pepper and your favorite herbs or sauce.
+- Remove from the oven and use a fork to rake the strands of flesh out of the skin and into a bowl.

 You can also pierce the squash all over and microwave it for 12 to 15 minutes on high power, but the oven method yields more consistent results.